 How can business aircraft owners and operators keep abreast of maintenance events and records?
-Why is it important to do so, and what are the solutions available to help accomplish this to a satisfactory standard?
-Dave Higdon reviews…
+Why is it important to do so, and what are the leading software solutions available to help accomplish this to a satisfactory standard?

-A long-time aircraft maintenance technician once told a buyer, who he was helping with a purchase, that an aircraft should only be considered to be as healthy as the depth and quality of its maintenance.
+A long-time aircraft maintenance technician once told a buyer who he was helping with a purchase that an aircraft should only be considered as healthy as the depth and quality of its maintenance.
 Without detailed, up-to-date maintenance records, he stressed, the buyer should consider the aircraft as not airworthy until proven otherwise.

 Moreover, should the FAA want to check, there should be no blanks in the records that could evoke a violation.
-Operating business aircraft therefore requires some form or system for tracking and managing the maintenance of the aircraft.
+Operating business aircraft therefore requires some form or system for tracking and managing the maintenance.

 The open issue is in deciding exactly how to manage information, schedule visits to the maintenance hangar, stay on top of recurring maintenance, assure a supply of rotable parts and consumable products and, most importantly, keep both the logs and associated work records up to date.